USS Cavalla (SS-244): Operational history

 Departing New London 11 April 1944, Cavalla arrived at Pearl Harbor 9 May, for voyage repairs and training.
 On 31 May 1944 the sub put to sea on active service for the first time.

 First patrol

 On her maiden patrol Cavalla, en route to her station in the eastern Philippines, made contact with a large Japanese task force on 17 June.
 Cavalla tracked the force for several hours, relaying information which contributed to the United States victory in the Battle of the Philippine Sea (commonly known as the "Marianas Turkey Shoot") on 19–20 June 1944.
-On 19 June, she caught the carrier Shōkaku recovering planes, and quickly fired a spread of six torpedoes, with three hits.
+The submarine first reported sighting what appeared to be fifteen or more large combatant ships and then reported in more detail course and speed information having tracked the enemy force from underneath.
+On 19 June, she caught the carrier Shōkaku recovering planes, and quickly fired a spread of five torpedoes, with four hits.
 Shōkaku sank at 11°50′N 137°57′E. After a severe depth charging by three destroyers, Cavalla escaped to continue her patrol, having suffered relatively minor damage by depth charges from the Urakaze.
 The feat earned her a Presidential Unit Citation.